JaydenMukasa1/Devops-Journey/Linux/Bandit/level0.md

-Level 0
+Level 0 → 1

 Task
-Log into the Bandit server using SSH.
-Connect to bandit.labs.overthewire.org on port 2220 using the username bandit0 and password bandit0.
+Find the password for the next level in a file called readme located in the home directory, then use that password to log into bandit1 via SSH on port 2220.

 Solutions
-ssh into the bandit server using ssh bandit0@bandit.labs.overthewire.org -p 2220, then log in using the password given.
+Look at the contents of the directory using ls.
+Found the "readme" file, then used cat to view the contents.

 Commands I used
-ssh
+cat
+ls